European-XFEL/howToMiddlelayer/source/middle_layer_devices.rst

             pass

 The middlelayer device is created by inheriting from the middlelayer's ``Device`` base class.
+Below the device class definition are the expected parameters, containing the static schema of the device.
-A class property `__version__` can indicate the lowest Karabo version in which this device is supposed to run.
+A property `__version__` can indicate the lowest Karabo version in which this device is supposed to run.
-In this device we create a Karabo property `greeting` which is Here we create a single slot by decorating a member function accordingly.
-This will render as a button labeled "hello" in the GUI or be accessible using ``remote().execute("/some/remote/device", "hello")`` from the CLI.
+In this device we create a Karabo property `greeting` which is also referred to as ``KaraboValue``.
+This property has an assigned ``descriptor`` `String` containing the ``attributes``.
+In this example the `defaultValue` and the `description` attribute are defined, which is rendered in the karabo GUI as a text box showing "Hello World!".

+Additionally, we create a single ``slot`` `hello` by using a decorator.
+This slot will be rendered in the karabo GUI as a button enabling us to print the greeting string to console.

 .. note::